MS Celestyal Olympia: Concept and construction

 Royal Caribbean Cruise Lines had operated throughout the 1970s with three ships that had been built at the Wärtsilä Hietalahti shipyard in Helsinki, Finland.
 Two of these had been lengthened towards the end of the decade, but due to increased demand RCCL decided to order a larger new ship, again from the Wärtsilä Helsinki shipyard.

-For the interior layout of their new ship RCCL decided to adapt a system with cabins to the fore of the ship, furthest from engine noise, and public spaces to aft.
+For the interior layout of their new ship Royal Caribbean decided to adapt a system with cabins to the fore of the ship, furthest from engine noise, and public spaces to aft.
 This layout was widely used on ferries built by the Wärtsilä shipyard, but has been rarely used for cruise ships.
 The public spaces on decks five and seven were built with 1½ times the standard deck height, leading to deck 6 only existing in the forward part of the ship.
 The Song of America would also be the first ship to have a Viking Crown lounge completely encircling the funnel, providing 360 degree views, and accessible by interior stairs and lifts.

 The interior design of the public rooms was done by Mogens Hammer, who would continue the Broadway themed public rooms, similar to the prior ships in the fleet.
 The ship was innovative with its main show lounge, being one of the first use of structural web frames instead of multiple columns, improving the sightlines greatly compared to other ships.